13th INTERNATIONAL MEETING

 SYMPOSIUM - BRAIN CLOCKS AND STEROIDS

-14:45 Violetta Pilorz (Germany) Hormones that shape the brain's rhythm: estrogen & progesterone, the female clock tuners
+14:45 Violetta Pilorz (Germany) Hormones that shape the brain's rhythm: estrogen and progesterone, the female clock tuners

-15:15 Hugh Piggins (United Kingdom) Sex and ageing differentially alter daily and infradian rhythms in mice
+15:15 Hugh Piggins (United Kingdom) Ageing and biological sex influence diverse rhythms in mouse behaviour

 15.45 Valerie Simonneaux (France) Light and estradiol orchestrate the female reproductive cycle